STAFF DEVELOPMENT FOR ACTIVITY AND RECREATION DIRECTORS

 Training should not be confined to the Recreation staff.
 It is equally important to provide regular training to the facility staff such as nurses, CNAs, food and nutrition employees, social workers, rehabilitation therapists, housekeeping staff, etc. With the implementation of the 2006 CMS revised Activity Guidance to Surveyors, it has become increasingly important for all staff to provide meaningful activity to the residents.
 The Recreation Director must offer interdisciplinary quality of life training sessions to meet the individual needs and interests of the residents and to ensure federal regulatory compliance.
 An in-service entitled, “Breaking Down the Silos: An Interdisciplinary Approach to Quality of Life”, is available through Re-Creative Resources Inc.

 As the Recreation Director develops various training session such as sensory programs, documentation, activities for the cognitively impaired, and so on, it is recommended that these in-services be kept in a binder for future use.
 It is also imperative to maintain a record of training provided to each employee.
 Providing the employee with a certificate of attendance and placing a copy in the employee’s file, is not only a good way to maintain records but is also a motivating factor.
-A free “Individual Education Record” is available through Re-Creative Resources Inc. and is another way to track training and in-services provided to an employee.

 In summary, training employees is an essential responsibility of the Recreation Director.
 It requires knowledge, confidence, preparation, dedication, commitment, and follow-through.
 The time spent in training employees is one of great value.
 Not only will the employees provide higher quality services to the residents, but they will find greater job satisfaction as well.
 So spring into training and let the learning begin!